 Handlebar bag - Accessed less often, this is where most of us carry our camping gear

 Backpack - Extra carrying capacity for longer stretches between restock points

 Whether you use a tent, tarp, sleeping bag, bivi sack, Therm-a-Rest, hammock, quilt or plan on motel-hopping, the right way to get your ZZZZs is truly a personal preference.
 And don't expect to nail it on round one!
 It takes a lot of practice to become comfortable sleeping out in the elements.

 It's always a good idea to have a few forms of navigation, just in case one fails.
 A hardcopy map (or directional cues), a GPS unit, and a combination of both saved to your smartphone is a solid plan.
 On the technology end, AA battery operated GPS units are the gold standard - you can buy batteries anywhere; Garmin's Etrex 20 & 30 units are preferred by many.
 More expensive, rechargeable units, they walk a thin line between greater functionality (beyond a simple breadcrumb trail and basemap) and being able to hold a charge.
-Do you know how to power via your dynamo hub?
-Do you carry a USB battery cache?
-Sinewave chargers to the rescue.

 For secondary power, AA / AAA batteries and USB power banks are also recommended.